Greetings from Qatar, a small, vowel-deprived country in the Middle East. I moved here about six months ago but have been so

 It was a nice break and my house looks a lot nicer now.

-Above: Digging a storage area under my patio, one of my many home improvement projects in 2012.
+Above: Digging a storage area under my patio, one of my many home improvement

 After about a year at home, however, I looked at my ever-shrinking checking account and decided that it was time to go back to work, so I started applying for